Nonannet/pyladoc/README.md

 where a lot of calculations and data handling is done but not a lot of document text needs to be displayed.
 The multiline string capability of Python handles this very well.
-In comparison to "Code in Document"-templates python tools supports this approach out of the box.
+In comparison to "Code in Document"-templates python tools supports this approach out of the box - similar doch docstrings.

 As backend for PDF generation LaTeX is used.
 There are excellent engines for rendering HTML to PDF, but even if there is no requirement for an